 For the first time this year, the grant was awarded to Arya Loodin, a current Bachelor of Business double degree student in Finance and Property, which took him on a life-changing journey throughout Asia this past July.

-"Facilitating access to opportunities similar to the experiences I was fortunate enough to achieve in the early 1990s will give students like Arya the chance to forge a deeper understanding of the Asian real estate market," says Michael.
+"Facilitating access to opportunities similar to the experiences students like Arya the chance to forge a deeper understanding of the Asian real estate market," says Michael.